kirstinmeows/creative_coding_blog/directory/for/blog/posts/blog_post4.md

 ```
 By setting a range between the `mouseY` and `mouseY +100` it means that the circles will form between the position of the mouse and 100px below.

 The example below shows the difference between `mousePressed` and `mouseDragged`, changing from a 'falling' effect to a 'dragging and dropping' effect.
-This is done simply by changing the `mousePressed` event to `mouseDragged`
+This is done simply by changing the `mousePressed` event to `mouseDragged`,  the circles then move along with the mouse for as long as the mouse is dragged for.

 <iframe width="400" height="442" src="https://editor.p5js.org/kirstinmeows/full/X_7Yyn2rP"></iframe>